createdbypete/createdbypete.com/_posts/articles/2013-05-07-working-with-nested-forms-and-a-many-to-many-association-in-rails-4.md

 You'll also notice a `hidden_field` where we set the `participant_id` for the record to ensure the answer gets associated to a participant (`fields_for` will automatically create a `hidden_field` for `question_id` as we use that model to build the answers object, view source on the page and you will see).

 The way I have chosen to display this is perhaps not the most efficient but it demonstrates how you might tackle this scenario where you need to display all these options and still handle the data submission.
-If you have another solution to this please let me know on [Twitter](https://twitter.com/createdbypete) it would be interesting to compare.
+If you have another solution to this please let me know on [Twitter @createdbypete](https://twitter.com/createdbypete) it would be interesting to compare.